English Orientation Packet

 PROPERTY

 Property privileges are additionally based on each inmate’s ability to maintain a reasonable level of cleanliness and order in their assigned area.
-Property must fit in the containers provided (bunk drawer and foot locker).
-Extra property will be disposed of unless it can be mailed or released to an outside party within 30 days of acquisition or creation (in the case of hobby craft).
+Property must fit in the containers provided (bunk drawer and property bag).
+Extra property will be disposed of unless it can be mailed or released to an outside party within 30 days of acquisition or creation.
 Individual property lockers cannot be used as alternative storage locations.
 Extra items may be shipped to friends or family, or donated to the facility.
 Old or worn property items such as shoes need to be exchanged in order to receive new replacements (do not throw them away).

 Any property (including commissary items) left at PCF more than thirty (30) days from the inmate’s date of release will be disposed of.
-It is the responsibility of the inmate to make arrangements for the item(s) to be picked up or mailed out.
+It is the responsibility of the inmate to make arrangements for the item(s) to be picked up or mailed out by requesting and completing a Property Release from.
 This will be at the expense of the inmate.

 PROPERTY/PRIVILEGE MATRIX